microsoft/WindowsProtocolTestSuites/TestSuites/MS-AZOD/docs/MS-AZOD_ODUserGuide.md

 ## <a name="_Toc426622585"/>License Information

 For licensing information, see the End User License Agreement (EULA) that was provided with this test suite.
-The EULA is contained in the EULA.rtf file in the installation folder.
+The EULA is contained in the LICENSE.rtf file in the installation folder.

 ## <a name="_Toc426622586"/>Further Assistance